Zenoleader/MGS-Bot/.github/Issues Template/Suggestions.md

 ---

-## Describe your idea for a command!
+## Describe your idea for a command or custom file!